adambard/learnxinyminutes-docs/scala.html.markdown

 // Import all classes, except some.
 The following excludes Map and Set: import scala.collection.immutable.{Map => _, Set => _, _}

+// Java classes can also be imported.
+Scala syntax can be used import java.swing.{JFrame, JWindow}

 // Your programs entry point is defined in an scala file using an object, with a
 // single method, main:
 object Application {